davidsamuelargueta/SQLPortfolio/Video Game Sales Analysis.md

 As a result, we get the following results:
 ![Screenshot (6)](https://github.com/davidsamuelargueta/SQLProjects/assets/119771151/72ee2ceb-c0b1-4afa-b364-2b2503e8f85e)

-The best selling game in the time period was Wii Sports in 2006 released on the Wii, which sold approximately 41.5 million units.
+The best selling game from the time period is Wii Sports in 2006 released on the Wii, which sold approximately 41.5 million units.

 ## Europe
 We can use the same query for determing the Best Selling Game in the other regions,